tanish88f/orderbookviewer-/README.md

-# Order Book Viewer
+# Real-Time Order Book Viewer with Monte Carlo Simulations

-This project is a simple order book viewer.
-It fetches order book data from a server and displays it in a table format on a webpage.
-The order book data includes bid and ask prices.

-The project is divided into two main parts:

-1. `index.py`: This is the backend of the project.
-It fetches order book data from a server.
-2. `index.html`: This is the frontend of the project.
-It displays the order book data fetched from the server in a table format.

-To get a local copy up and running, follow these steps:
+Welcome to the Real-Time Order Book Viewer, a dynamic and interactive application designed to provide real-time bid and ask prices fetched from a server.
+This project showcases the power of WebSockets in creating a live, data-rich, and responsive user interface.

+One of the key features of this application is the implementation of Monte Carlo simulations.
+These simulations are used to predict the future behavior of the order book, providing valuable insights and aiding in decision-making processes.

+## Features

+1. **Real-Time Data**: Leveraging the power of WebSockets, our application provides real-time updates of bid and ask prices.
+2. **Monte Carlo Simulations**: Our application uses Monte Carlo simulations to predict future behavior of the order book, providing valuable insights.
+3. **Interactive UI**: The data is presented in an easy-to-understand table format, color-coded for bids and asks.
+4. **Robust Backend**: The backend, written in Python, efficiently fetches and processes data from the server.

+## Getting Started

 ### Prerequisites